-Samuel Roberts, editor in chief: There are so many Assassin's Creed games that iterate upon the barebones original that I would never recommend anyone playing it under any circumstances.
+Samuel Roberts: There are so many Assassin's Creed games that iterate upon the barebones original that I would never recommend anyone playing it under any circumstances.
 By the time you've finished one Assassin's Creed game, another one will be right around the corner.
 This entry hinted at the potential of an open world assassination game that's about one quarter as intricate as Hitman, but the second game was the one that nailed the formula.

-Jarred Walton, senior editor: I played the original back when it was the only option and found plenty to like, but also way too much repetition.
+Jarred Walton: I played the original back when it was the only option and found plenty to like, but also way too much repetition.
 The first tower you climb is an awesome experience.
 Thirty towers later, not so much.
-Over ten years later, things have changed, and going back would only ruin any good memories I have of the game.
+Over 10 years later, things have changed, and going back would only ruin any good memories I have of the game.
 Even at the outset, the open world was extremely repetitive.
 If you missed this one, at this point it's best left alone.

-Tom Senior, web editor: Time has not been kind to the original Assassin’s Creed.
+Tom Senior: Time has not been kind to the original Assassin’s Creed.
 At the time it was technically impressive, and the idea of a time-hopping historical action game was really novel.
-Now the series is well and truly established the first game is more of a curio than a game you would install expecting a good time.
+Now the series is well and truly established, the first game is more of a curio than something you would install expecting a good time.

 Tom: This port of the 2012 Vita game explored stealth in more interesting ways than any of the other games on the list.
 As Aveline you can change clothes to present yourself as a slave or a wealthy lady, manipulating NPC's assumptions to access restricted areas and get closer to targets.
 A lack of changing stations means changing appearance is a bit of a faff, but the main problem is the game's origins on a handheld system.
 Spectacle is an important part of Assassin's Creed's appeal, and Liberation struggles to deliver on a modern PC monitor.